M1 grenade adapter

 The M1 grenade projection adapter was designed to easily convert standard Mk 2 hand grenades into rifle grenades.
 This was done by inserting a Mk 2 grenade into the prongs while a holder on one of the prongs kept the arming lever from releasing.
 The unit was then placed on the 22 mm M7 grenade launcher attached to the M1 rifle's muzzle.
 The user then removed the grenade's safety pin and braced the rifle from a standing or kneeling position.
 The unit was launched by firing a high-powered blank from the rifle.
 Inertia caused the holder to shear off in flight, releasing the lever and arming the grenade.
 The grenade would then explode when its fuze ran out.

 Although somewhat clumsy in appearance and operation, the M1 grenade projection adapter was well liked by the troops, who more often than not preferred it to the earlier M17 rifle grenade.
-The M17 would often fail to detonate if it impacted on sand, water or mud; only solid ground would cause it to detonate.
+The M17 would often fail to detonate if it impacted on sand, mud, or water; only solid ground would cause it to detonate.

 Range charts

-The Springfield M1903 rifle used the M1 rifle grenade launcher and the Enfield M1917 used the similar M2 rifle grenade launcher.
+The Springfield M1903 rifle used the M1 rifle grenade launcher and the Enfield M1917 rifle used the similar M2 rifle grenade launcher.
 They were designed to be used with bolt-action rifles.
-The M1 Garand rifle used the M7 rifle grenade launcher series and the M1 carbine used the similar M8 rifle grenade launcher.
-They were designed to be used with gas-operated semi-automatic weapons.
+The M1 Garand rifle used the M7 rifle grenade launcher series and the M1 Carbine used the M8 rifle grenade launcher series.
+They were designed to be used with gas-operated semi-automatic rifles.

 All four launchers had a series of six rings scored along the length of the launcher.
 These were used as a quick guide to indicate how deeply seated the rifle grenade was.
-The range (and recoil) increased as the position numbers decreased.
+The range and recoil increased, as the position numbers decreased.
 The first ring (position #6) was barely over the muzzle and the last ring (position #1) was almost at the base.
 "Full" meant it was fully seated at the base of the launcher.
 The M7 Auxiliary Grenade Cartridge was a booster charge that increased the maximum range of the rifle grenade.